Diversity (dance troupe): 2009: Britain's Got Talent

 In 2009, Diversity auditioned in London for the third series of Britain's Got Talent.
 Judge Amanda Holden said: "Just when I think I've seen it all, you came on."
-They received three "yes"es from Holden, Piers Morgan and Simon Cowell, and eventually progressed to the live semi-finals, where they opened the first show on 24 May.
+They received three "yes" votes from Holden, Piers Morgan and Simon Cowell, and eventually progressed to the live semi-finals, where they opened the first show on 24 May.
 After their performance, they received a standing ovation from the audience and the judges, who all dubbed their performance "fantastic".
 Later that night, they were in the top three with singers Natalie Okri and Susan Boyle.
 Boyle was revealed to have received the most votes and went straight through to the live final, meaning that the judges would choose between Okri and Diversity for the second spot in the final.
 Morgan and Cowell both voted in favour of Diversity – Morgan believed that Diversity had a better chance of winning the show and Cowell admitted that he had been "a huge fan" of Diversity from their first audition.

 Following their performance in the final, Holden said she thought Diversity had "blown Flawless out of the water", while Cowell said that "If I had to give marks on that, this would be the only performance tonight I would give a 10 to."
 However, Morgan thought Flawless "just edged [Diversity]."
 They finished in the top three again, as did Boyle, along with saxophonist Julian Smith.
 In a shock result, in front of a record audience of 17.3 million viewers, Diversity were announced as the winners, despite Boyle being the clear favourite to win.